Freelance correspondent in Mexico

 Mexican elites have bet big on NAFTA and economic integration with the United States over the past 25 years, making the prospect of losing access to the US market unthinkable.

 NAFTA transformed the Mexican economy, which was once so closed smuggled candy bars were sold as contraband in itinerant markets.
 Its legacy is mixed.
-Small farmers suffered, though agricultural exportsrecord levels.
+Small farmers suffered, though agricultural exports have hit record levels.
 Mexicans have taken to the trappings of US culture, which are seen as aspirational.

 Parts of the country such as El Bajío, the dry highlands north and west of Mexico City, boomed, especial as automotive manufacturers moved in.
-Wages remain stubbornly low, though, partly explaining why López Obrador won most of the staunchly conservative Bajío.— home to two Nissan plants — one-third fail to meet the government standard for wellbeing, up from 26 percent in 2015, writes Viridiana Ríos, a global fellow at the Wilson Center’s Mexico Institute in Washington, in the newspaper Excélsior.
+Wages remain stubbornly low, though, partly explaining why López Obrador won most of the staunchly conservative Bajío.
+Of the wages paid in Aguascalientes — home to two Nissan plants — one-third fail to meet the government standard for wellbeing, up from 26 percent in 2015, writes Viridiana Ríos, a global fellow at the Wilson Center’s Mexico Institute in Washington, in the newspaper Excélsior.

 The deal struck by Mexico and the United States runs for 16 years, though the agreement can be reviewed after six years.
 It also changes rules of origin requirements in the automotive sector with North American-made components increasing from 62.5 percent to 75 percent.
 At least 40 percent of the work must be done by employees making US$16 per hour.